rstyczynski/OCI_notes/security/sss.md

 Complete code is here: [sss-osx-secretshare.sh](https://raw.githubusercontent.com/rstyczynski/OCI_notes/main/security/sss-osx-secretshare.sh)

+# Wikipedia
+Wikipedia article emplaning Shamir’s Secret Sharing presents python code with low level mathematical code using core python features w/o any external library.
+Code seems to be working for short secrets up to 15 characters, but apart of this does the job.

+The code with slight improvements is here: [sss-osx-secretshare.sh](https://raw.githubusercontent.com/rstyczynski/OCI_notes/main/security/sss-osx-secretshare.sh)

 # Conclusion
 Shamir’s Secret Sharing scheme offers a robust solution for managing highly privileged passwords in cloud environments, where security is paramount.
 The accessibility of cloud systems through APIs introduces significant security challenges, making strong passwords and Multi-Factor Authentication (MFA) essential.
 However, single-person control remains a risk, similar to having a nuclear button’s code.
 Shamir’s scheme mitigates this by splitting a master password among multiple trusted individuals, ensuring that a subset can reconstruct it, thereby reducing the risk of unauthorized access and single points of failure.